 The refrigerator is often one of the most cluttered places in the house.
 It can be hard to know where to start when you want to reorganize it.
 These seven steps will help you get your fridge organized and keep it that way.

 I have an organized and beautiful pantry, and I decided it was time to tackle the refrigerator.
-Not only was I frustrated that there were too many things in our fridge, I also wanted to make some healthy snacks more accessible.
-My husband and I love smoothies and I thought if the choices were more readily available then we might actually get kale in our smoothies!
+Not only was I frustrated that there were too many things in our fridge, but I also wanted to make some healthy snacks more accessible.

 I started out by searching Pinterest here and I found a lot of great ideas.

 Then I put together a plan to get my refrigerator organized!